openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/performance-tips.md

 Add the `isolcpus` kernel boot parameter to `GRUB_CMDLINE_LINUX_DEFAULT` in the grub configuration file, with a value which identifies the CPUs to be isolated \(indexing starts from zero here\).
 The location of the configuration file to change is typically `/etc/default/grub` but may vary.
 For example when running Ubuntu 20.04 in AWS EC2 Cloud boot parameters are in `/etc/default/grub.d/50-cloudimg-settings.cfg`.

-In the following example we assume a system with 4 CPU cores in total, and that the third and the fourth CPU cores are to be dedicated to replicated engine.
+In the following example we assume a system with 4 CPU cores in total, and that the third and the fourth CPU cores are to be dedicated to Replicated Storage.

 ```
 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash isolcpus=2,3"